 George Gershwin at Carnegie Hall

 Two of George Gershwin’s most famous works received their world premieres at Carnegie Hall.

-The Carnegie Hall ColorsCarnegie Red is here to stay, but we’ve also introduced Carnegie Hall Blue and Rose.
+The Carnegie Hall ColorsCarnegie Red is here to stay, but we’ve also introduced Carnegie Blue and Rose.

 The Carnegie Hall LogoOur logo is inspired by stained glass from 1916 with added bespoke features to make it unique.

 The Carnegie Hall MonogramOur monogram is inspired by embossed lettering on an original beam of Carnegie steel.

 Ten Music-Themed Gifts for Every Parent in Your LifeWhether they are musicians, music teachers, or passionate listeners, find the perfect gift for the parent in your life.